 Factsheets for common drinking water contaminants:

-There are no requirements or regulations regarding testing, quality, or reporting of private wells under the state and federal Safe Drinking Water Acts with some exceptions, like before a residential property title can be sold.
-Resources for landlords and tenants with private domestic wells:
+There are no requirements or regulations regarding testing, quality, or reporting of domestic wells under the state and federal Safe Drinking Water Acts with some exceptions, like before a residential property title can be sold.
+Resources for landlords and tenants with domestic wells:

-As climate change increases and droughts become more frequent, it will become even more important to be engaged around conversations of water supply resiliency in your community.
-Groundwater Sustainability Agencies are the regional agencies that are developing plans to manage groundwater and where you can learn more about supply resiliency.
+As climate extremes and droughts worsen, it will become even more important to be engaged around conversations of water supply resiliency in your community.
+Groundwater Sustainability Agencies (GSAs) are the regional agencies that are developing plans to manage groundwater and where you can learn more about supply resiliency.
 Here are some ways you can get connected: